Go to Table of Contents Diana, Goddess of the Hunt — for Ancestors!

 Lineage is solid from here down based on paper documentation, my first-hand knowledge, and the fact

-that I and another granddaughter of Nina WILLIS, through a different daughter, are an mtDNA match:
+that I and another granddaughter of Nina WILLIS (and her daughter), through a different daughter,

 My FMS (Full mitochondrial DNA Sequence) is online at GenBank: EU979542.